 Early on these were actual cages made of copper mesh.
 Nowadays you can find bags, boxes, and other containers that function as faraday cages.
 You can even buy Faraday cloth to construct custom containers.
 The reason these containers work is they have a sealed layer made of a conductive material such as copper or mylar.
 When there is an EMP, the electrified air can't penetrate the container to affect the devices inside.

 This works great for small devices.
 Unfortunately, the Faraday solution doesn’t scale well.
 It’s expensive and impractical to try to use a Faraday container for larger appliances like your fridge or an entertainment system, let alone a whole home.
-That’s where products like EMP Shield come in handy.
+That’s where products like the Flex EMP Shields come in handy.